amanb2000/Computronium/README.md

 # Computronium

 Let's build computronium!
 A "universal update rule" that performs predictive coding, much like the human cortex.
+Scalable in space, abstraction, and time!
+Use our open-source computronium to achieve maximal mass-energy conversion to computation.

 **Setup**:
 ```bash